maarten-pennings/howto/ESPwebflash/readme.md

   ![Web flash connected](webflash-4flash.png)

-  If you forgot the 0 in step (2), the firmware is flashed to the wrong location and won't work.
+  If you forgot to change to 0 in step (2), the firmware is flashed to the wrong location (address) and won't work.
 No harm done, just repeat the process with a 0.

 - After pressing "Program", wait.
 Flashing takes time.